Alaska Trade Schools & Colleges

 | Last Updated

-Alaska colleges and trade schools offer people like you the chance to expand their vocational possibilities and prepare for growing opportunities.
-Resource extraction is big business here, but students can also benefit from pursuing careers in sectors such as tourism, health care, business, and more.
+Alaska technical and trade schools offer people like you the chance to expand their vocational possibilities and prepare for expanding opportunities.
+Resource extraction is big business here, but students can also benefit from pursuing careers in tourism, health care, business, and more.

-Students at colleges and trade schools in Alaska can enjoy distinctive advantages that are not always immediately apparent.
+Students attending trade schools in Alaska can enjoy distinctive advantages that are not always immediately apparent.